Wondering can pregnant women eat pepperoni?

 Making sure it’s cooked through (like on a pizza) gets rid of any harmful bacteria and minimizes the risk of food poisoning and all the unpleasantness that brings.

-Pepperoni is made using ground pork and beef and is seasoned with garlic, paprika, and cayenne pepper.
+Pepperoni is a type of spicy salami made using cured ground pork and beef seasoned with garlic, paprika, and cayenne pepper.

-In addition to its paprika seasoning, the reason for its reddish color is because it’s processed and preserved with nitrates and nitrites.
+Alongside its paprika seasoning, its reddish color comes from being processed and preserved with nitrates and nitrites.

-So, is it safe to eat out of the packet when pregnant?
+Which begs the question: Is it safe to eat pepperoni out of the packet when pregnant?

 When is eating pepperoni during pregnancy risky?

-And while in most cases cured meats are safe to eat, they’re not entirely risk-free.
+And while in most cases, cured meats are perfectly safe to eat, they’re not entirely risk-free.

-Given your fluctuating hormone levels and stretched-thin immune system, developing these conditions could be potentially harmful for both you and your baby.
+Given your fluctuating hormone levels and stretched-thin immune system, developing these conditions could be potentially harmful to both you and your baby.

-Always check the label to see whether the pepperoni you’re buying is uncooked and needs to be cooked first, or avoided altogether.
+Your best bet is to always check the label to see whether the pepperoni you’re buying is uncooked, needs to be cooked first, or should be avoided altogether.